InfiniBrains/Awesome-GameDev-Resources/artificialintelligence/assignments/maze/README.md

 1. List all visitable neighbors of the current cell;
 2. Sort the list of visitable neighbors by clockwise order, starting from the top neighbor: UP, RIGHT, DOWN, LEFT;
-3. If there are one visitable, do not call random, just return the first neighbor found;
+3. If there is one visitable, do not call random, just return the first neighbor found;
 4. If there are two or more visitable neighbors, call random and return the neighbor at the index of the random number modulo the number of visitable neighbors. `vec[i]%visitableCount`

 ## Input